Pagina-afbeeldingen

 This earl showed the most disinterested devotion to the interests of Bruce.
 Previous to the battle of Bannockburn, which was fought on Monday, June 24 (John the Baptist's day),

-The wretched traitor who had betrayed Wallace, and who would have betrayed the Bruce, might well have deserved a harsher fate; but nothing is more striking in the annals of Scotland in those wild times than the facility with which acts of treachery, conspiracies, and crimes were condoned, unless they were signally avenged
+The wretched traitor who had betrayed Wallace, and who would have betrayed the Bruce, might well have deserved a harsher fate; but nothing is more striking in the annals of Scotland in those wild times than the facility with which acts of treachery, conspiracies, and crimes were condoned, unless they were signally avenged at the moment of detection.

 In

 We pass over some intermediate Lennoxes to arrive at Duncan, the eighth earl, whose daughters by their marriages ac quired a powerful influence on the whole history of the royal race of Scotland, and whose own career was closed by a horrible and sanguinary act of vengeance.
-1391, shortly after the accession of Robert III., the second king of the Stewart dy nasty, Duncan of Lennox affianced his eldest daughter, Isabella (then a child), to Murdoch Stewart, the son and heir of the king's brother, then Earl of Fife, afterwards Duke of Albany, who became regent
+1391, shortly after the accession of Robert III., the second king of the Stewart dy. nasty, Duncan of Lennox affianced his eldest daughter, Isabella (then a child), to Murdoch Stewart, the son and heir of the king's brother, then Earl of Fife, afterwards Duke of Albany, who became regent

 « VorigeDoorgaan »